kensung-lab/hypo/README.md

 ## External Libraries

+ * [sdsl-lite](https://github.com/simongog/sdsl-lite) has been used for rank-select and bit-vectors data-structures.
  * [slog](https://github.com/Ritu-Kundu/slog) has been used to print time and memory usage.
  * [suk](https://github.com/Ritu-Kundu/suk) has been used as the module to compute the solid (unique) kmers.
  * An adapted version of [spoa](https://github.com/rvaser/spoa.git) library has been used for POA.